tymaestro/On-Yer-Bike/README.md

 All pages passed through Lighthouse testing for mobile and desktop with near perfect scores in Accessibility, SEO, Best Practices and Performance.

+Using Google Lighthouse helped me improve my scores by checking their warnings and addressing them to achieve a higher score.

 ### Responsivity

 This website has a responsive logo and navigation bar that centre for screens of 650px and lower.